sweetflavor/imagen-app-base/README.md

 # image-app

 > This is a demo app to represent some basic concepts in the creation of Vue Js App ( using Nuxt Js ) using external API (https://jsonplaceholder.typicode.com/photos) to consume images.
+Demo can be found on https://gallery-app-by-alex.surge.sh/

 ## Build Setup